Canada. Department of Indian Affairs. Peigan Indian Agency fonds

 The Stockman's diary for 1901 and the Indian Agent's diaries for 1903 to 1907 are in the George Gooderham fonds at Glenbow (M-4738, files 447-449).

-Other Peigan Indian Agency records are held by the National Archives and the Pincher Creek Historical Society.
-Microfilm copies of National Archives records are available at Glenbow.
+Other Peigan Indian Agency records are held by Library and Archives Canada and the Pincher Creek Historical Society.
+Microfilm copies of Library and Archives Canada's records are available at Glenbow.

 (M=manuscript; N&P=photos; R=sound recordings; S=slides; F=films)